Santi Aldama Player Props: Grizzlies vs. Lakers

-Santi Aldama's Memphis Grizzlies match up versus the Los Angeles Lakers at 7:30 PM ET on Tuesday.
+Santi Aldama and the rest of the Memphis Grizzlies will be hitting the court versus the Los Angeles Lakers on Tuesday at 10:00 PM ET.

-Let's look at Aldama's prop bets, and some stats and trends to help you make good wagers.
+Below, we dig into Aldama's stats and trends to help you find the best prop bets.

 Santi Aldama Prop Bets vs. the Lakers